yugabyte/yugabyte-db/docs/content/preview/reference/drivers/nodejs/yugabyte-pg-reference.md

 </ul>

-This page provides details for getting started with `YugabyteDB node-postgres Driver` for connecting to YugabyteDB YSQL API.

-The [YugabyteDB node-postgres smart driver](https://github.com/yugabyte/node-postgres) is a distributed Node.js driver for [YSQL](../../../../api/ysql/), built on the [PostgreSQL node-postgres driver](https://github.com/brianc/node-postgres).
+[YugabyteDB node-postgres smart driver](https://github.com/yugabyte/node-postgres) is a distributed Node.js driver for [YSQL](../../../../api/ysql/) built on the [PostgreSQL node-postgres driver](https://github.com/brianc/node-postgres), with additional connection load balancing features:

-Although the upstream PostgreSQL node-postgres driver works with YugabyteDB, the YugabyteDB driver enhances the driver by eliminating the need for external load balancers.

 - It is **cluster-aware**, which eliminates the need for an external load balancer.
 - It is **topology-aware**, which is essential for geographically-distributed applications.
 The driver uses servers that are part of a set of geo-locations specified by topology keys.

 ## Load balancing

-The YugabyteDB node-postgres driver has the following load balancing features:
+The YugabyteDB node-postgres smart driver has the following load balancing features:

 - Uniform load balancing